 This will change the voltage at the adjust pin by

-and if the amplifier were doing its thing, it would multiply this by its gain AVamp,
+and the amplifier multiplies this by its inverting gain –AVamp,

-How much we can actually use depends on the gain and bandwidth of the error amplifier and on how fast the pass transistor can charge up the output reservoir capacitor.
+How much we can actually use depends on the bandwidth of the error amplifier and on how fast the pass transistor can charge up the output reservoir capacitor.

 Due to the limitations of available components, the bandwidth of the feedback loop is finite, and different parts of it have different speed limitations; for instance, it is easier to make a fast amplifier than a fast, high-current pass transistor with low voltage drop.